js-bits/model/README.md

 ## Ok.
 But, what about TypeScript?

-Not every project is built with TypeScript.
+Code written in TypeScript is only checked for errors before it is executed, during compile time.
+Moreover, not every project is built with TypeScript.
 And not every project needs TypeScript.

 [TBD]

-You can also use [JSDoc](https://jsdoc.app/) to achieve similar result.
+As for IDE's code-completion capabilities, you can achieve similar result with [JSDoc](https://jsdoc.app/) annotations.

 ## How about immutability, then?